 Growing old is a privilege, but looking older than you feel can be an annoyance.
-Men and women considering facelift come to Guilford from New Haven, West Hartford, and other Connecticut cities because they’ve done their research and decided that Dr. Beth Collins is the best fit for them.
+Men and women considering facelift come to Guilford from New Haven, New London, West Hartford, and other Connecticut cities because they’ve done their research and decided that Dr. Beth Collins is the best fit for them.
 Here, learn about her specialized approach to all parts of the facelift experience and her commitment to your long-term satisfaction.

 The Basics of Facelift